 10 essential things when choosing online survey software

 Choosing the right software for your online surveys gets harder.
-The market is flooded with several free products which, rightly or wrongly, get to the top of the search engines simply because more people want to do small, quick surveys than professional market research or customer feedback.
-To make it worse if you search for the ‘best online survey software’, you are likely to get a list or comparisons of the free products.
+The market is flooded with several free or low-cost products which, rightly or wrongly, get to the top of the search engines simply because more people want to do small, quick surveys than professional market research or customer feedback.
+To make it worse, if you search for the ‘best online survey software’, you will likely get a list of low-cost products or comparisons of these low-cost products.

 Who this blog article is aimed at